“Ultimate, like disc golf, wasn’t invented; it was discovered.”

 “Ultimate isn’t just the winning score or how well your team plays, it’s also about your competitive conduct while playing the game.”

-“The strongest among the weak is the one that doesn’t forget their weakness.”
+“The strongest among the weak is the one who doesn’t forget their weakness.”

-In the 1960s and 1970s, there were pockets of Frisbee play happening in cities and towns across North America.
-In this article, these are the players and their contributions that would begin modern ultimate play in Canada.
+In the 1960s and 70s, Frisbee play began in cities and towns across North America.
+This article highlights the player promoters and their pioneering contributions to disc sports in Canada.

 Toronto, Ontario.

-In 1979, Westerfield began his ultimate league with weekly ultimate pick-up games on Kew Beach with beach freestylers Patrick Chartrand, Stuart Godfrey, Gary Auerbach, and Jim Lim.
+In 1979, Westerfield started an ultimate league in Toronto.
+Beginning with weekly ultimate pick-up games on Kew Beach with beach freestylers Patrick Chartrand, Stuart Godfrey, Gary Auerbach, and Jim Lim.
 Chris Lowcock, introduced to disc sports by his brother Les, became part of this group.
-Westerfield, Lowcock, and the others would recruit more players as they passed by on the boardwalk, Weekly ultimate pick-up was becoming very popular.
-Referencing his player competitor contact list from past tournaments, Ken sent out Toronto Ultimate League invitations, to form teams representing Wards Island, West Toronto, North Toronto, and his team Beaches.
-These were the first four teams, with each team taking turns hosting Wednesday weekly league game nights at their home locations.
+Ken, Chris, and the others would recruit more players as they passed by on the boardwalk.
+Weekly ultimate pick-up was becoming very popular.
+Referencing his player competitor contact list from past tournaments, Ken sent out Toronto Ultimate League invitations to form teams representing Wards Island, West Toronto, North Toronto, and his team, Beaches.
+These were the first four teams, with teams taking turns hosting weekly league game nights at their respective home locations.

-The league starting night was at Kew Beach.
-After almost ten years of early Canadian national Frisbee programs and popular multi-event competitions on the Toronto Islands, Toronto was more than ready for an ultimate league.
-The next year there were six teams and then ten.
-Westerfield, using Bob Blakely’s office copy machine and mailing facility at Irwin Toy, would produce a weekly newsletter highlighting the games and scores for each team as well as the league standings through the playing season.
+The league’s starting night was at Kew Beach.
+After almost a decade of early Canadian national Frisbee programs and popular multi-event competitions on the Toronto Islands, Toronto was ready for an ultimate league.
+The next year, there were six teams, which rapidly expanded to ten.
+Westerfield used Bob Blakely’s office copy machine and mailing facility at Irwin Toy to produce a weekly newsletter that highlighted games, scores for each team, and the league standings throughout the regular playing season.
 Chris Lowcock took on management and scheduling responsibilities.
 Ken and Chris developed the Toronto Ultimate League/Club as it grew substantially.
-In 1987, Ken Westerfield retired from his 25-year career in disc sports, and Chris continued on as president of the TUC until 1991.
-Chris also hosted the 1991 World Ultimate Club Championships in Toronto.
+In 1987, Ken Westerfield retired from his 25-year career in disc sports, and Chris continued as president of the TUC until 1991.
+Furthermore, Chris hosted the 1991 World Ultimate Club Championships in Toronto.

-The Toronto Ultimate League was renamed the Toronto Ultimate Club (TUC), which today has 3300 active members and over 250 teams playing year-round.
-This was the first ultimate league in Canada and is now one of the world’s oldest.
-Ken Westerfield and Chris Lowcock were both inducted into the inaugural class of the Toronto Ultimate Club Hall of Fame and the Ultimate Canada Hall of Fame.
+The Toronto Ultimate League, now known as the Toronto Ultimate Club (TUC), currently boasts 3300 active members and over 250 teams playing throughout the year.
+Being the first ultimate league in Canada, it is also one of the world’s oldest leagues.
+Ken Westerfield and Chris Lowcock were inducted into the Toronto Ultimate Club Hall of Fame and the Ultimate Canada Hall of Fame as part of the inaugural class.

 Vancouver and Victoria, British Columbia.